invisibae/Antelope-Valley-Story-Bulletproofing-/AntelopeValley.md

 ![](AntelopeValley_files/figure-gfm/unnamed-chunk-19-1.png)<!-- -->

-### 78% of citations at Antelope Valley High were given to Black students.
+### “78% of citations at Antelope Valley High were given to Black students.
 The single police contact with a white student did not result in a citation the number of contacts at Quartz Hill High, located on the city’s more affluent west side, were much lower though about a quarter of contacts with deputies at Quartz Hill High were reported as involving Black students, they account for only 9.4% of the student body.
-The number of citations at Quartz Hill high were also much lower, though, 31% of citations there were given to Black students compared to 21% of white students.
+The number of citations at Quartz Hill high were also much lower, though, 31% of citations there were given to Black students compared to 21% of white students.”

 ``` r
 AntValleyClean %>%